memgraph/docs/docs/database-functionalities/triggers.md

 ```

 ## Trigger info
-User can get info about all the triggers by using the following query:
+Users can get info about all the triggers by using the following query:

 ```plaintext
 SHOW TRIGGERS;